Azure-Samples/azure-ai/readme_py.md

    * [Other Azure AI SDKs and samples/guidance](#other-azure-ai-sdks-and-other-samplesguidance)🆕

 ## Azure AI Reference Templates✨🆕
+Azure AI Reference Templates are our strategic investment to provide you with well-maintained, easy to deploy reference implementations.
+These ensure a production-ready starting point for your intelligent applications, distinguishing them from typical samples/guidance you might encounter on the web that often go stale as the underlying products evolve.
   ### Azure AI E2E Solutions🆕
   - [Build an enterprise chat app using your data with Azure OpenAI in Python](https://aka.ms/azai/py/chatwithdata)✨
   ### Azure AI Building Blocks🆕